-Joint Management system Specialist - IT-Online
+Joint Management System Specialist - IT-Online

 - Monitor and confirm status of corrective and preventative actions (resulting from audits, incidents etc.)

-- Maintain a strong knowledge base of the JMS performance by communicating the challenges / opportunities / performances of the JMS to the respective General Managers at least once a month e.g., in one on one / alignment meetings.
+- Maintain a strong knowledge base of the JMS performance by communicating the challenges / opportunities / performances of the JMS to the respective General Managers.

 - Communication (Various Platforms including Management, Supervisory and operational workers level).